 Mitchell Beer, President

-Years of experience: Seven as a journalist, 25-plus as a conference publisher, 30-plus as a sustainable energy specialist
+Years of experience: Seven as a journalist, 35-plus as a content producer and specialist, 35-plus as a sustainable energy specialist.

-Favourite reading: Online news updates from The Washington Post, The Huffington Post, the Canadian Broadcasting Corporation, and SciDevNet.
-Rework by Jason Fried and David Heinemeier Hansson, Confessions of a Radical Industrialist by Ray Anderson, Reality Is Broken: Why Games Make Us Better and How They Can Change the World by Jane McGonigal, Conferences That Work by Adrian Segar, Getting Green Done by Auden Schendler, Natural Capitalism by Amory and Hunter Lovins and Paul Hawken, storyofstuff.org by Annie Leonard, The Upside of Down by Thomas Homer-Dixon, Climate Wars by Gwynne Dyer, The Tipping Point by Malcolm Gladwell, The Ghost Map by Steven Johnson, Ethics and Corporate Social Responsibility in the Meetings and Events Industry by Elizabeth Henderson and Mariela McIlwraith, The Antibiotic Paradox by Stuart B. Levy, MD, The Best-Laid Plans and The High Road by Terry Fallis, Spoke by Coleman.
+Favourite reading: Online news updates from the Canadian Broadcasting Corporation, The Guardian, Pulitzer-winning Inside Climate News, The National Observer, Climate Progress, Greentech Media, and SciDevNet.
+Rework by Jason Fried and David Heinemeier Hansson, Confessions of a Radical Industrialist by Ray Anderson, Getting Green Done by Auden Schendler, Natural Capitalism by Amory and Hunter Lovins and Paul Hawken, The Upside of Down by Thomas Homer-Dixon, Climate Wars by Gwynne Dyer, The Tipping Point by Malcolm Gladwell, Reality Is Broken: Why Games Make Us Better and How They Can Change the World by Jane McGonigal, The Ghost Map by Steven Johnson, Ethics and Corporate Social Responsibility in the Meetings and Events Industry by Elizabeth Henderson and Mariela McIlwraith, Conferences That Work by Adrian Segar, The Antibiotic Paradox by Stuart B. Levy, MD, The Best-Laid Plans and The High Road by Terry Fallis, The Orenda by Joseph Boyden, Spoke by Coleman.

-Passions: Sustainable energy technologies; online content strategies as if audiences mattered; a properly funded public education system; smart research solutions that enable organizations and communities to do well by doing good.
+Passions: Sustainable energy technologies; deep decarbonization solutions that build stronger communities; online content strategies as if audiences mattered; a properly funded public education system; smart research solutions that enable organizations and communities to do well by doing good.

 Proud moment: Building a model wind turbine out of wooden stir sticks with my daughter when she was 11 years old.
-(Now studying interior architecture at Toronto’s Humber College, she’s ‘way beyond that.)
+(Now completing the interior architecture program at Toronto’s Humber College, she’s ‘way beyond that.)